 The year’s latest sunset always comes after the summer solstice, even though the exact date of the latest sunset depends on your latitude.
 Farther north – at Seattle – the latest sunset happened around June 25.
 Farther south – at Mexico City or Hawaii – the latest sunset won’t happen until early July.

 Want to know your date of latest sunset?
 Try this custom sunrise/sunset calendar.

 The latest sunset comes after the summer solstice because the day is more than 24 hours long at this time of the year.

 For several weeks, around the June solstice, the day (as measured by successive returns of the midday sun) is nearly 1/4 minute longer than 24 hours.
 Hence, the midday sun (solar noon) comes later by the clock in late June than it does on the June solstice.
 Therefore, the sunrise and sunset times also come later by the clock, as the table below helps to explain.

 |Date||Sunrise||Midday (Solar Noon)||Sunset||Daylight Hours|

 If the Earth’s axis stood upright as our world circled the sun, and if, in addition, the Earth stayed the same distance from the sun all year long, then clock time and sun time would always agree.
-However, the Earth’s axis is titled 23.5o out of vertical, and our distance from the sun varies by about 5 million kilometers (3 million miles) throughout the year.
+However, the Earth’s axis is titled 23.44 degrees out of vertical, and our distance from the sun varies by about 3 million miles (5 million km) throughout the year.
 At and around the equinoxes, solar days are shorter than 24 hours, yet at the solstices, solar days are longer than 24 hours.